-Estimates of operating expenses, provided by Vår Energi and based on existing economic conditions, were held constant for the lives of the properties.
-Future capital expenditures were estimated using 2022 values, provided by Vår Energi, and were not adjusted for inflation.
+Operating expenses and capital costs were estimated based on information provided by Vår Energi and adjusted as necessary for the independent projections of reserves estimated herein.
 In certain cases, future expenditures, either higher or lower than existing expenditures, may have been used because of anticipated changes in operating conditions, but no general escalation that might result from inflation was applied.
 Abandonment costs, which are those costs associated with the removal of equipment, plugging of wells, and reclamation and restoration associated with the abandonment, were provided by Vår Energi and were not adjusted for inflation.
 The abandonment costs are inclusive of costs incurred for existing wells and facilities as well as those for future development associated with the proved reserves estimated herein.
 Operating expenses, capital costs, and abandonment costs were considered, as appropriate, in determining the economic viability of the undeveloped reserves estimated herein.